"one of the most important works ever written" (Daniel Ananda Alexander)

 The Subtle Body. - At the subtle level of the body, integration appears even more profound than at the physical level.
 Unfortunately, the subtle level is pretty much ignored in mainstream science and our predominant culture.
-But there is scientific evidence of subtle energy or energies that characterize the subtle body (see, for example, Kronn, Swanson 2011, Tiller 1997, 2007, Piacenza 2015).
+But there is scientific evidence of subtle energy or energies that characterize the subtle body (see, for example, Swanson 2011, Tiller 1997, 2007, Piacenza 2015, Church 2018, Kronn 2022).
 Albert Einstein intuited such energies when he wrote: “Try and penetrate with our limited means the secrets of nature and you will find that, behind all the discernible concatenations, there remains something subtle, intangible and inexplicable” (see Vallentin 1954, p.
 157).

 How do we become aware of the subtle level?
 To some special people it may happen spontaneously.
 For the majority of people, including myself, certain practices such as Yoga, Qigong, or Taiji may be helpful.
 Perhaps such practices may even lead beyond to the very subtle level.
-If I am not mistaken, standing meditation as practiced in Qigong gives me a taste of these levels.
+Standing meditation as practiced in Qigong gives me a taste of these levels.
 Other exercises and meditations such as those proposed by Debra Greene (2009) can also be helpful.